 May 20-July 12, 2019

-The 2019 HERO program will accept continuing current undergraduate Clark students.
-The summer program will run from Monday, May 20, to Friday, July 12 (Mondays through Fridays), and research will continue throughout the following academic year via weekly meetings, sporadic presentations, and thesis composition (students enroll in a directed research credit for Fall 2019 and Spring 2020).
+The 2019 HERO program accepts continuing current undergraduate Clark students.
+This summer’s program ran from Monday, May 20, to Friday, July 12 (Mondays through Fridays), and research continues throughout the 2019-20 academic year via weekly meetings, sporadic presentations, and thesis composition (students enroll in a directed research credit for Fall 2019 and Spring 2020).

 How to Apply